La Spezia–Rimini Line: Voicing and degemination of consonants

 However, the differentiation is not totally systematic, and there are exceptions to the isogloss: Gascon dialects in south-west France and Aragonese in northern Aragon, Spain (geographically Western Romance) also retain the original Latin voiceless stop between vowels.
 The presence in Tuscany and elsewhere below the line of a small percentage but large number of voiced forms both in general vocabulary and in traditional toponyms also challenges its absolute integrity.

 The criterion of preservation vs. simplification of Latin geminate consonants is more definite.
-The simplification illustrated by Spanish boca //ˈboka// 'mouth' vs. Tuscan bocca //ˈbokka//, both continuations of Latin bvcca, typifies all of Western Romance and is systematic for all geminates except //s// (pronounced differently if single/double even in French), //rr// in some locales (e.g. Spanish carro and caro are still distinct), and to some degree for earlier //ll// and //nn// which, while not preserved as geminates, did not generally merge with the singletons (e.g. //n// > //n// but //nn// > in Spanish, annus > //ˈaɲo// 'year').
+The simplification illustrated by Spanish boca //ˈboka// 'mouth' vs. Tuscan bocca //ˈbokka//, both continuations of Latin bucca, typifies all of Western Romance and is systematic for all geminates except //s// (pronounced differently if single/double even in French), //rr// in some locales (e.g., Spanish carro and caro are still distinct), and to some degree for earlier //ll// and //nn// which, while not preserved as geminates, did not generally merge with the singletons (e.g., //n// > //n// but //nn// > in Spanish, annus > //ˈaɲo// 'year').
 Nevertheless, the La Spezia–Rimini line is real in this respect for most of the consonant inventory, although simplification of geminates to the east in Romania spoils the neat east-west division.

 Indeed, the significance of the La Spezia–Rimini Line is often challenged by specialists of both Romance dialectology and Italian dialectology.
 One reason is that while it demarcates preservation (and expansion) of phonemic geminate consonants (Central and Southern Italy) from their simplification (in Northern Italy, Gaul, and Iberia), the areas affected do not correspond consistently with those defined by voicing criterion.
 Romanian, which on the basis of lack of voicing, i-plurals and palatalisation to //tʃ// is classified with Central and Southern Italian, has experienced simplification of geminates, a defining characteristic of Western Romance, after the rhotacism of intervocalic //l//.